mouseandthebillionaire/_lestTenHorizonsCry/_Analysis/Journal.md

 - The initial goal here is to transfer over all of the files in the [Process](../docs/Process/) folder (Journal, MeetingNotes, Precedents, etc) for analysis.
 I will also look to create an export of all the commit messages as one file and analyze that as well (though we all know that I am lousy at the PB-level robust commit, so I don't expect that to be too fruitful, but you never know!)
 - Note: the commit message export was so easy I thought I'd just add a little note for it here: you just need to navigate to the folder in the terminal and run: `git log --format='%B%n---' > commitMessages.txt`

 On y va!

+### 11.15.25 | Initial Readthrough

+Spent the last few days reading through all of the (hashtag) Data to get a bird's eye view of the material.
+Already some ideas brewing, but trying to keep it on just a surface level.
+One note is that it is really interesting how divorced I feel from most of the content.
+Obviously, it is me, and I recognize the voice, but with the time between, I have less of a stake in the goals/desires/worries etc (even though much of it is stuff that I am still focusing on, which makes it even more interesting)

+Another note: It is nice having multiple files to be looking through.
+Definitely feels like there's going to be different insights gleaned from the different streams of information

+### 11.17.25 | Initial Analysis Pass

+Fun!
+This was surprisingly enjoyable.

+You definitely get into a groove while doing these.
+It is interesting how the thoughts, connections, framework, etc. arise in the actual DOING of this.
+It's worth knowing that this is the case, especially realizing that subsequent passes are going to reincorporate tags that get established later.

+Halfway through I realized that I was tagging VERBS and OBJECTS that could be used in conjunction with each other ([referencing + precedents](Cide/referencing.md), as an example) Possibly not kosher in the classical QDA methodology, but seems to be a fun way to organize this material.

+Next steps:
+* Do a pass specifically thinking about [What do Prototypes Prototype](https://hci.stanford.edu/courses/cs247/2012/readings/WhatDoPrototypesPrototype.pdf) calling out which type of prototype is being documented for each stage.
+I like the idea of choosing a specific designerly lens, and reading through it that way.
+WDPP is the paper I think about most when doing this (and teaching) but Katherine McElroy's levels of fidelity from [Prototyping for Designers](https://www.oreilly.com/library/view/prototyping-for-designers/9781491954072/) is another fun option.
+* I am curious if it is worth cleaning up some of these tags if there is overlap (or if it is even appropriate)
+* Once both those things are done, do a third (or fourth, depending) pass that applies all the previous knowledge to tagging the entire thing in a more consistent way
+* Once that consistency is established, do an analysis pass of the MeetingNotes, CommitMessages, and Precedents data.